mongodb/leafygreen-ui/README.md

 1. Build the compiled version of every UI package.
 This creates the dist/ folder with the transpiled code ready for distribution.

 ```
+# To transpile and concatenate all files
 yarn build
+# To build TypeScript type definition files
+yarn ts
 ```

 2. Create a new branch, and make sure to push it.
 This is where package version updates, and git tags will be pushed from.